A family vanishes without a trace. One mother will defy the laws of space and time to bring them back.

 Tony, a young man who gave up everything to care for his dying mother.
-Now that she's gone, he doesn't know who he is.

 Marda stepped up to a window, gazing out at the field mirrored twenty times over on the monitors circling the interior of the turret.
 This quiet stretch of land hosted the Eastern Quadrant Portal.
 It usually remained invisible on both ends, but she carried the instrumentation on her belt to reveal it as the glowing, pulsing tunnel that it was.